decarbonization/gfx/Info/Core-Graphics-Stack.md

 - `gfx::Path`: Encapsulates bezier paths.
 - `gfx::Image`: Encapsulates creation and rendering of bitmap images.
 - `gfx::Font`: Encapsulates font information.
-- `gfx::TextLine`: Encapsulates a single line of text to be rendered.
+- `gfx::Attributedstring`: Encapsulates a blob of text to be rendered.

-The core methods of each of the above classes is exposed in the `Gfx` language whenever it is compiled with `GFX_Include_GraphicsStack` set to `1`.

 Vectors
 =======